Graph Signal Processing over a Probability Space of Shift Operators: Distribution of shifts and the graph Fourier transform

-To illustrate the above setup, suppose that the underlying graph $G$ is random and is generated by a distribution of graphs on $V$.
+As an example of the above setup, suppose that the underlying graph $G$ is random and is generated by a distribution of graphs on $V$.
 Each $G$ drawn from the distribution gives a Laplacian $\bL_G$, and the collection of such $\bL_G$ yields the space $\mathcal{X}$.
 The probability measure $\mu_{\mathcal{X}}$ is thus induced by the distribution generating $G$.
 A specific case is when the edges among vertices in $V$ are fixed, and the probability distribution $\mu_{\mathcal{X}}$ of the graph Laplacian is induced by a probability distribution on the edge weights.
-If a training set is available, the probability measure $\mu_{\calX}$ can be learned via a Bayesian framework, see \cref{sec:lea}.
+If a training set is available, the probability measure $\mu_{\calX}$ can be learned via a Bayesian framework (see \cref{sec:lea}).